 14. Material Changes and Commitment if any Affecting the Financial Position of the Company Occurred Between the End of the Financial Year to Which This Financial Statements Relate and the date of the Report

-There have been no material changes and commitments affecting the financial position of the Company that have occurred between the end of the financial year of the Company to which the financial statements relate and the date of this Report.
+There have been following material changes and commitments affecting the financial position of the Company that have occurred between the end of the financial year of the Company to which the financial statements relate and the date of this Report:

 Information as required to be given under Section 134(3)(m) of the Act read with Rule 8(3) of the Companies (Accounts) Rules, 2014 is furnished in the annexure to this report as Annexure - II.